 Oakleaf Mountain Ash is a deciduous tree with a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration:

 Oakleaf Mountain Ash is recommended for the following landscape applications:

 Oakleaf Mountain Ash features showy clusters of white flowers held atop the branches in mid spring.
 The orange fruits are held in abundance in spectacular clusters from early to late fall.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy lobed leaves turn an outstanding gold in the fall.
 The smooth gray bark adds an interesting dimension to the landscape.